Glencsa/YOLOv8-ORB-SLAM3/README.md

 # YOLOv8-ORB-SLAM3
 YOLOv8-ORB-SLAM3: Semantic SLAM with dynamic feature point removal

-You can see the source code in the branch master.
-You can get it by cloning the branch master.
+You can see the source code in the branch master and you can get it by cloning the branch master.

 The branch 'main' doesn't have anything but Readme.md.
 You can get the source code by git such as: